PhlegethonAcheron/Easy_Markov_Chain_Text_Generation/README.md

 ## Getting Started

-Download the executable and place it in an empty folder.
-Double-click the program to start it.
+Download the release and place it in an empty folder.
+If you chose the .zip, extract it into the empty folder.
+Double-click the `Markov_Text_Generator_CLI.exe` or `Markov_Text_Generator_CLI.PythonPackaged.v0.3.exe` to start.

 ## Using the CLI